 You must be an Australian citizen to apply.
 If you are not an Australian citizen, you should not submit an application.

-• possess relevant qualifications and background with preference being given to those who have recently completed, or are close to completing, tertiary studies in areas such as international relations, international security, international law (including international humanitarian law), defence studies or biological sciences;
+• possess relevant qualifications and background with preference being given to those who have recently (within the last two years) completed, or are close to completing, tertiary studies in areas such as international relations, international security, international law (including international humanitarian law), defence studies or biological sciences;

 • have prior exposure to, or demonstrated knowledge of, the United Nations system (highly desirable although not essential);